laravel/docs/notifications.md

 <a name="formatting-shortcode-notifications"></a>
 ### Formatting Shortcode Notifications

-Laravel also supports sending shortcode notifications which are pre-defined templates in your Nexmo account.
-You can indicate the type of notication - `alert`, `2fa`, or `marketing` as well as the custom values that will populate the template.
-Much like [routing SMS Notifications](#routing-sms-notifications) you should also implement `routeNotificationForShortcode` on your notifiable model.
+Laravel also supports sending shortcode notifications, which are pre-defined message templates in your Nexmo account.
+You may specify the type of notication (`alert`, `2fa`, or `marketing`), as well as the custom values that will populate the template:

     /**
      * Get the Nexmo / Shortcode representation of the notification.